-I remember when I first started sewing and wondering which one was the best sewing book for beginners like me.
+I remember when I first started sewing and wondering which ones were the best sewing books for beginners like me.
 I was equally excited, overwhelmed and disappointed by the small selection of good sewing books on offer at my local bookshop.
 There was never a big selection, and I've found that even bigger bookshops in Brisbane don't seem to carry many more than a couple of different titles.
-Usually they aren't particularly recent, or seem to be a little dated and targeting the blue rinse brigade (in other words, not me!).
-It was very hard to choose a book that would be suitable for my beginner skills.
+Usually their sewing for beginners books aren't particularly recent, or seem to be a little dated and targeting the blue rinse brigade (in other words, not me!).
+It was very hard to choose a ‘how to sew book' that would be suitable for my beginner skills.

 1. The Sewing Book by Alison Smith